mcneel/developer.rhino3d.com/content/en/guides/cpp/your-first-plugin-windows/index.md

 2. When finished, delete the following line of source code as the `#error` directive will prevent the project from building:

         #error Developer declarations block is incomplete!
-3. *NOTE*: If you do not delete this line, the plug-in will build.
+3. *NOTE*: If you do not delete this line, the plugin will build.
 You are now ready to build the project by picking *Build Test* from the *Build* menu.
-If the build was successful, a plug-in file named *Test.rhp* is created in the project’s *Debug* folder.
+If the build was successful, a plugin file named *Test.rhp* is created in the project’s *Debug* folder.

 ### Testing

 1. From *Visual Studio*, navigate to *Debug* > *Start Debugging*.
 This will load Rhino.
 The version of Rhino that is launched depends on the configuration that you build.
 The template adds the following configurations to your project:
      - *Debug*: The *Debug* project is a *Release* project that disables optimizations and generates debugging information using the compiler’s *Program Database* (`/Zi`) option and the linker’s *Generate Debug Information* (`/DEBUG`) option.
-These option settings let you use the debugger while you are developing your custom plug-in.
+These option settings let you use the debugger while you are developing your custom plugin.
 The *Debug* configuration also links with release runtime libraries.
-Plug-ins built with the *Debug* configuration will only load in the release version of Rhino that was installed with Rhino.
+Plugins built with the *Debug* configuration will only load in the release version of Rhino that was installed with Rhino.
      - *Release*: The *Release* configuration of your program contains no symbolic debug information and is fully optimized. *Debug* information can be generated in PDB Files (C++) depending on the compiler options used.
 Creating PDB files can be very useful if you later need to debug your release version.
 The *Release* configuration also links with release runtime libraries.
-Plug-ins built with the *Release* configuration will only load in the release version of Rhino that was installed with Rhino.
+Plugins built with the *Release* configuration will only load in the release version of Rhino that was installed with Rhino.
 2. For this guide, build the *Debug* configuration.
 3. From within Rhino, navigate to *Tools* > *Options*.
-Navigate to the *Plug-ins* page under *Rhino Options* and install your plug-in.
+Navigate to the *Plugins* page under *Rhino Options* and install your plugin.

     ![Rhino Options](/images/your-first-plugin-windows-cpp-07.png)
-4. Once your plug-in is loaded, close the options dialog and run your `Test` command.
-You have finished creating your first plug-in!
+4. Once your plugin is loaded, close the options dialog and run your `Test` command.
+You have finished creating your first plugin!

 ## Adding Additional Commands

-Rhino plug-ins can contain any number of commands.
+Rhino plugins can contain any number of commands.
 Commands are created by deriving a new class from `CRhinoCommand`.
 See *rhinoSdkCommand.h* for details on the `CRhinoCommand` class.

 ### Example